The structure and the list 3-dynamic coloring of outer-1-planar graphs: List 3-Dynamic Coloring

 \begin{proof} Look at the outer-1-planar graph $G$ in Fig.\,\ref{o1p-6}.
 We claim that its $3$-dynamic chromatic number is exactly 6.
 Since $v_3$ has degree 3 and $v_2,v_4,v_5$ are its neighbors, those four vertices have distinct colors in any 3-dynamic coloring $G$.
 Without loss of generalization, assume that $v_2,v_3,v_4$ and $v_5$ are colored with 1,2,3 and 4, respectively.
 It is clear that $v_6$ cannot be colored by 2 or 3 (otherwise two neighbors of $v_5$, which has degree 3, are monochromatic), and also cannot be colored by 1 (otherwise two neighbors of $v_7$, which has degree 3, are monochromatic).
 Therefore, we assume that $v_6$ is colored with 5 (note that the color 4 is forbidden on $v_6$ since it is adjacent to $v_5$ that has color 4).
 At this stage, the colors $1,2,3,4$ and $5$ are forbidden on $v_7$ (otherwise two adjacent vertices receive a same color, or a vertex of degree 3 has two monochromatic neighbors).
 Hence we have to color $v_7$ with 6, and then color $v_1$ with 3.
 This implies that the $3$-dynamic chromatic number of $G$ is exactly 6. \end{proof}

-\begin{thm} If $G$ is an outer-1-planar graph, then $ch_3^d(G)\leq 6$. \end{thm} \begin{proof} Let $G$ be a counterexample to the theorem with the smallest number of vertices.
-That is, there exists a list assignment $L$ of size 6 such that $G$ has no 3-dynamic $L$-coloring and any proper subgraph of $G$ is 3-dynamic $L$-colorable.
+\begin{thm} If $G$ is an outer-$1$-planar graph, then $ch_3(G)\leq 6$. \end{thm} \begin{proof} Let $G$ be a counterexample to the theorem statement with the smallest number of vertices.
+It follows that there exists a list assignment $L$ of size 6 such that $G$ has no 3-dynamic $L$-coloring and any proper subgraph of $G$ is 3-dynamic $L$-colorable.
 Clearly, $G$ is connected.
+In what follows, we prove a series of propositions contradicting Corollary \ref{use-to-color} to complete the proof.